jonespi/medialog-client/README.md

 # MediaLog

-MEDIALog is your movie and tv diary.
+MediaLog is your movie and tv diary.
+Inspired by my dad who gets 30 minutes into a movie before realizing he had seen it already, MediaLog helps you look up items that you have added to your Watched List to track what you've seen already.
+It is a lightweight application that allows you to easily search and add media via [TMDb](http://themoviedb.org).

 ## Live App
 http://medialog-client.jonespi.now.sh